alwynallan/twocents/README.md

 ![Timing](/funsa_times.png)

-A routine was written XOR 32 processor times into a 32-bit register with a different rotation each time.
+A routine was written that XOR's 32 processor times into a 32-bit register with a different rotation each time.

 ```c
 uint32_t funsa(void){